dereuromark/cakephp-tools/README.md

 ### Recent changes (possibly BC breaking)

-* 2013-02 Removed PasswordChangeBehavior in favor of its new name Passwordable
+* 2013-02 Removed PasswordChangeBehavior in favor of its new name Passwordable.
+* 2013-02-25 Removed deprecated bootstrap functions and moved DebugTab functionality into Bootstrap namespace (you need to now manually include it if needed).